The Best Satellite TV Providers

 Keep tabs on fees

-As you gear up to purchase TV service, be sure to note the many fees that can add up.
+As you gear up to purchase TV service, be sure to note any fees.
 Installation, activation, cancellation, and equipment fees can all tally up to a shocking first bill.
 Some providers even charge more subtle fees like a regional channel and HD fee.
 Budget appropriately, and don’t be afraid to call up and ask the representative to waive fees, especially if you’re a new customer.

 Track your contract timeline

-Providers won’t give you a heads up when your two-year contract is up and when your monthly bill will hike.
+Providers won’t give you a heads-up when your two-year contract is up and your monthly bill gets hiked.
 Set a reminder in your phone or mark your calendar for when that time nears, and then make a phone call to your provider.
-More than anything, representatives want to keep your business — if you suggest you’re shopping around or considering a company with lower rates, they’re likely to extend your promotional prices or offer a year of free HBO.
+More than anything, representatives want to keep your business — if you suggest that you’re shopping around or considering a company with lower rates, they’re likely to extend your promotional prices or offer a year of free HBO.
 Be sure to write everything down and confirm your new rates.
 Ask for details like call log or confirmation numbers so you’ll have evidence in case any discrepancy arises down the line.

-Specific program channels (like ESPN or HBO), will broadcast their content via satellite to a broadcast center.
-The broadcast center will then beam those signals to satellites in orbit and those rebroadcast them to a viewer’s dish on Earth.
+Specific program channels (like ESPN or HBO) will broadcast their content via satellite to a broadcast center.
+The broadcast center will then beam those signals to satellites in orbit, which then rebroadcast them to a viewer’s dish on Earth.

 Can you use the same satellite dish for internet and TV?